Tom explores the Fast Identity Online Alliance and how passwords may one day be a thing of the past.

 There are a few other advantages to FIDO 2.
 Passwords are not stored on the website’s server only the public key and registration for the device you used.
 So you can’t have an attacker get your password.
 And a new key is created for every source.
 No duplication.
-So all those phishing attacks the trick you into giving your password don’t work anywhere.
+So all those phishing attacks that trick you into giving your password don’t work anywhere.
 A database breach won’t result in the attacker getting any useful info.
 And you won’t be caught using the same password on multiple sites.

 Also fake sites can’t trick you into giving them your login ot a fake site, since the FIDO key won’t give any useful info unless the proper site is asking for it.

-It’s not the clients.
+Almost all the clients.
 WebAuthn is supported by Chrome, Firefox, Edge, Safari and Opera.

-It also works with Apples FaceID and Touch ID on Safari.
+It also works with Apple’s FaceID and Touch ID on Safari.